centaretraining/azuretraining/03-azure-sql.md

 az sql server firewall-rule create -g $resourceGroupName -s $servername -n "allowAzure" --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0

+5. Feel free to connect to the server using your preferred SQL tool (SQL Server Management Studio or Visual Studio)

+In SQL Server Management, here are the connection options you'll need:

+Server Type: Database Engine
+Servername: <your server name>.database.windows.net (dewers-lunch-db-server.database.windows.net)
+Authentication: SQL Server Authentication
+Login: <The username you made>
+Password: <The password you made>

+You'll get a prompt to login to Azure to add your IP address to the firewall.
+Enter your login and follow the prompts.

 Next: [Build a Web Application](04-web-apps.md)